tiago154/gof-with-typescript/src/creational-patterns/singleton/README.md

 🇺🇸

-Lets you ensure that a class has only one instance, while providing a global access point to this instance.
+`Singleton` is a creational design pattern that lets you ensure that a class has only one instance, while providing a global access point to this instance.

 [Detailed Reference](https://refactoring.guru/design-patterns/singleton)